New dinosaur exhibit coming Oct. 30 to St. Louis Science Center

 The science center is already home to four giant dinosaur models: Tyrannosaurus rex and Triceratops pairs inside the museum and outside on the grounds.

-The exhibit was created by the Australian Museum and will be in St. Louis through Jan.
+The exhibition was created by the Australian Museum and will be in St. Louis through Jan.
 24.

 Tickets will go on sale Oct.
 8. For more information, visit slsc.org or call 314-289-4400.